raspberrypilearning/editor-dont-collide/en/step_5.md

 ➡️ Move the obstacle down the screen
 --- /task ---

 Add two variables to keep track of the obstacle's x and y coordinates.
-Change the code to draw the emoji so that it uses these variables.
+Update the code to draw the emoji so that it uses these variables.

 <div class="c-project-code">
 --- code ---